statebait/dev-cheatsheet/git.md

   git push --delete origin <tag>
   ```

-### 5. Resetting a repo to a certain commit along with a remote:
+### 5. Resetting a repo to a certain commit along with a remote(this will delete the changes made):

 ```bash
  git reset --hard <commit>